ros2/ros2_documentation/source/How-To-Guides/Releasing/_Clean-Up-Changelog.rst

    * you can modify this commit message
    * and this

-Clean up the list of commit messages to concisely convey the notable changes that have been made to the package since the last release, and **commit all the CHANGELOG.rst files.**
+Clean up the list of commit messages to concisely convey the notable changes that have been made to the packages since the last release, and **commit all the CHANGELOG.rst files.**
 Do not modify the ``Forthcoming`` header.